elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 # Elixir Intro

-In the last chapter, we created a full Phoenix application.
+In the last chapter, we created a full Phoenix back-end platform.
 By default, Phoenix applications contain a lot of Elixir code.
-But if we're just getting started with Elixir, we should probably take a look at some simple examples and get a better idea of how to work with the tools.
+But if we're just getting started with the Elixir language, we should probably take a look at some simple Elixir examples and get a better idea of how to work with the tools.

 ## Creating an Elixir Project

-Let's create a temporary Elixir project.
+Let's create a small temporary project.
 We'll use the same `mix` tool that we used in the last chapter when we created our Phoenix application, but this time we're just creating a small Elixir project called `temporary`.
 Run the following command in the terminal:

 ```shell
 $ mix new temporary